disarah/15-466-f24-base1/README.md

 Duck: Move around using the arrow keys.
 Hide using the right shift button.
 Unhide using the forward slash button.

+This game also uses the honor system.
+Once the raccoon has shot at a bush, the raccoon player should look away to give the duck an opportunity to hide!

 ## This game was built with [NEST](NEST.md).